andrewholgate/ui-guide/components-1-toolkit.md

 font-family: "aleo", serif;
 {% endhighlight %}

-### CSS Toolkit
+### CSS/SCSS Toolkit
 To make sure your designs follow our guidelines with ease, we've created a dedicated CSS Toolkit, which you can reference in your web pages and applications.
-You can also [download]({{site.baseurl}}/assets/css-lib-0.1.0.zip) and use it locally, if your site is note able to access the Internet.
+You can also download and use it locally, if your site is note able to access the Internet.

+If you are working with SCSS, the toolkit you can download below contains everything you need in both CSS and SCSS formats, with the most important variables, mixins and defaults (such as media queries or colour definitions), which you can use for your themes and websites.

 {% highlight html %}
 <link href="http://cdn.wfp.org/libraries/wfpui/master/pure/pure-min.css" rel="stylesheet">